sysread/p6-math-vector3d/README.md

 ) returns Math::Vector3D
 ```

 Destructively sets the length of the vector.
-Returns this vector.

 ### method lerp